dougeby/IntuneDocs/intune/intune-management-extension.md

 - Devices must be joined to Azure AD and [auto-enrolled](windows-enroll.md#enable-windows-10-automatic-enrollment).
 The Intune management extension supports Azure AD joined, hybrid domain joined, and comanaged enrolled Windows devices.
 GPO-enrolled devices aren't supported.
 - Devices must run Windows 10 version 1607 or later.
-- The Intune management extension agent is installed when a PowerShell script deploys to a user, and when the user is signed in using the Azure AD account.
+- The Intune management extension agent is installed when a PowerShell script or a Win32 app is deployed to a user or device security group.
-- PowerShell scripts should be assigned to a user group, not a device group.

 ## Create a PowerShell script policy